jtfairbank/KrustyKookies/README.md

   * `Recipes` need full CRUD functionality.
       - Recipes aren't changed during production.
 Bakers cannot update or delete a used recipe.
+      - Each recipe contains ingredients for one pallet of cookies.

 ### Cookie Monster ###